-Dr Maureen Allem, the founder and Medical Director of the Renewal Institute, consults at the Parkhurst, Morningside, and Fourways branches in Gauteng and the Cape Quarter, Constantia and Claremont branches in the Western Cape.
+Dr Maureen Allem, the founder and Medical Director of the Renewal Institute, consults at the Parkhurst, Morningside, Fourways, and Waterfall branches in Gauteng and the Cape Quarter, Constantia, and Claremont branches in the Western Cape.

 She is a general practitioner with a special interest in aesthetic and integrative/anti-ageing medicine and procedures.
-She also trains all the new doctors and oversees each branch by rotationally travelling between them.
+She also trains all the new doctors and oversees each branch by rotationally traveling between them.

 On her return, she was invited by Genop Healthcare (the local distributors of Botox and Juvederm), to train other medical doctors in this new discipline.
 She was one of the first doctors in South Africa to do so and during this period trained many doctors on basic and advanced Botox and filler procedures.

 After attending Solal's introductory lecture on anti-ageing by Dr Terry Grossman from Denver, Colorado in 2001, Dr Maureen developed a keen interest in anti-ageing/integrative medicine and realized the importance of conditions that contribute to ageing and a decline in health.
 During the wellness medicals for executives, she incorporated anti-ageing recommendations into all her consultations and was asked to present a talk on anti-ageing/integrative medicine in 2003.

 In mid-2005, after attending the World Anti-ageing and Aesthetic Congress in Monaco, she purchased her first Cutera laser platform and opened up her first aesthetic center - Renewal Institute in Rivonia - offering anti-ageing injectables, peels, lasers, the Slender Wonder weight loss program, and other cutting-edge therapies such as transdermal mesotherapy and carboxytherapy.